polterguy/phosphorusfive/plugins/p5.lambda/README.md

 or evaluating a string, except that unless the string you try to evaluate does not for some reasons convert legally into a node, the Hyperlambda parser will choke, and throw an exception.

+In P5, you could in theory, evaluate any block of lambda nodes you wish.
+Whether or not this makes sense though, depends upon the nodes you try to evaluate.

 #### Evaluating a block of lambda instead of an expression

 If you do not provide a value to *[eval]*, then it will instead of handling its children as arguments, directly evaluate its children, as a p5.lambda block.
-This is often useful in combination with for instance the *[set]* Active Event, which we will later dive into, further down in the document here.
+This is often useful in combination with for instance the *[set]* and *[add]* Active Events, which we will later dive into, further down in the document here.
 However, to illustrate its simplest version, imagine this code.

 ```
 eval